Michelleoc/fundamentals-of-data-analysis-assessment/README.md

     - Overview of the matplotlib.pyplot Python package.
     - Review of 3 plots in the matplotlib.pyplot Python package.
 2. cao
-    - Load CAO points data from CAO website into a pandas data frame.
+    - Overview of how to load CAO points data from CAO website into a pandas data frame.
     - Comparison of the 2019, 2020 & 2021 CAO points using the functionality in panadas.
-    - Plots and other visualisations to
+    - Comparison of points data using plots and other visualisations.

+## Contents of Repository

+Jupyter Notebooks :
+1. cao jupyter notebook
+2. pyplot jupyter notebook

+Folders :
+1. test-data
+2. fifa-data which contains the fifa dataset used in the pyplot notebook.
+3. images

+The repository also contains a requirement txt file which outlines the required libraries and packages needed to run this assessment.

 ## How to view the notebook